Hydrogen in Biomedicine

 About Us

-This portal is an independent division of the Center for Health, Exercise and Sport Sciences (CHESS) web structure, established to present scientific studies on biomedical use of molecular hydrogen, and to promote institutional research intitatives in hydrogen research.
+This educational portal is established as a side project of a research group headed by Professor Sergej M. Ostojic, MD, PhD in aim to present scientific studies on biomedical use of molecular hydrogen, and to promote institutional research initiatives in hydrogen research.
 All entries are collected from peer-reviewed academic journals and publications, and pertinent scientific events.
 Our mission is to collect an unbiased data and provide current best evidence in making decisions about the use of molecular hydrogen in health and disease.